josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 # Who this post is for/who might find this interesting

-- If you are not from the united states, this probably won't interest you, though I will be talking about colonialism and imperialism and an attitude of a willingness to dominate, so you're probably affected by what I'm going to discuss.
-- If you are from the united states, and don't consider yourself to be religious, and never did consider yourself religious, this probably won't interest you.
-(Though if you have religious people in your life, this might shed light on some of their dynamics.)
-- If you are from the united states, and consider yourself to be religious, this might be your cup of tea.

-Critically, this is love letter to an earlier/younger version of myself.
+First, this is love letter to an earlier and younger version of myself.

+I experienced difficulty of many shades, because I was trying hard to fit into, and live according to, a system and regime that I thought was capable of absorbing my energy and giving me back something worthwhile, something that would justify what I was giving it.

+I relied on this regime of religiosity to intermediate all sorts of relationships for me.
+Relationships with my family, friends, myself.
+It wasn't capable of doing these things well, and I experienced pain and harm as a result, without ever understanding why the pain was so poingant, the hurt so profound, the loneliness and abandonment so bottomless.

 A way I like to move through the world is to add rungs to the bottom of the ladder, whatever ladder I am on, so if anyone else wants to move up that particular ladder, it is more accessible to them than it was to me.

-Some of you might find yourself with a hole in your heart, a sense of emptiness, alienation from otherse and yourself, purposelessness, and a sense of feeling deeply alone, even when with a group of friends, or especially when you're with family.
+Some of you might find yourself with a hole in your heart, a sense of emptiness, alienation from otherse and yourself, purposelessness, and a sense of feeling deeply, desperately alone, especially in situations where you feel like you shouldn't _feel_ alone, or especially when you're with family.

 Listen to yourself, attend to your inner state.

 Together, we might help you rebuild a sense of self, healthy boundaries, and an ability to make your own way through the world.

-Some of you have been raised in toxic and abusive environments and don't yet even know it.
+Some of you have been raised in toxic and abusive environments and don't yet know it.
 Your soul may have been crushed, repeatedly, until you relented and consented to whatever regime you were under, and you don't even remember it.

 Lets go get it back.

-To those of you that don't give a damn about whatever esoteric and inane going-ons are happening in 'the church' in America, some of this might be interesting, as the language and content will be novel to you.

 # Summary of whats to come

 After reading a few books, I obtained a dramatically different view of the religious teachings I was given as a child.
-I'd been applying the full weight of my intellect to my understanding of religion, myself, my relationships, and the world around me, and kept coming up empty, with something like a 'gaping hole' in my soul.
+I'd been renegotiating my understanding of religion, myself, my relationships, and the world around me, and kept coming up empty, with something like a 'gaping hole' in my soul.

 These improved conceptual compressions have let me move through the world in a much healthier and more forceful way.
 I'm dramatically less succeptible to certain unhealthy influences, and feel much more at peace and content.
-I also, at times, feel _quite_ angry, but I don't deny myself a sense of anger like I used to.
+I also, at times, feel _quite_ angry, but I don't deny myself the ability to feel anger like I used to.

 The entire weight of evangelical christianity and it's pomp and circumstance evaporated from my life like popping a balloon.
 It collapsed so completely that the thought of taking it seriously on it's own terms now feels like the punchline to a joke.

-1. a list of the 'dangerous' books I read.
+1. the 'dangerous' books I read
-2. Where I started (evangelicalism and Jesus Christ)
+1. Where I started (evangelicalism and Jesus Christ)
-3. Where I ended up (not evangelicalism and Jesus Christ)
+1. Where I ended up (not evangelicalism and Jesus Christ)
-4. How I got from there to here
+1. How I got from there to here
+1. The books, and quotes from each
+    1.

 ## The Dangerous Books I Read